CultivateHQ/cultivatarmobile/README.md

 iex -S mix
 ```

 Your Slack Bot User should connect to your slack.
-You can say "Cultivatormobile help" in a channel to which your user has been invited, to receive the help message.
+You can say "cultivate help" in a channel to which your user has been invited, to receive the help message.
 Navigating to http://localhost:4000 should bring up the web interface.

 ## Deploying to your PI Zero